support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 The Ballot Bill Standing Up to the House of Lords John Bull complains to Lloyd George that there is too much reform in his social legislation and land policy reforms, 1912 Asquith and Lloyd George prepare to create 500 additional peers to overcome the opposition of the House of Lords to reform Napoleon III dressed as a rag-picker, warned off by Otto von Bismarck Peace - and No Pieces!
 Hugh Childers (1827-1896) British parliamentarian, telling Britannia of the success of the new Ballot Box.
 John Tenniel cartoon from Punch, London, 24 August 1872.
 The infancy of electricity Benjamin Ward Richardson Cartoon by John Tenniel Politeness of Francis to Henry Cartoon Depicting President William H. Taft Handing Over the Problematic Keeping It Down.
 Otto von Bismarck (1815-1898) Germany Chancellor, Trying to Force the Jack of Socialism Back in His Box.
 Cartoon by Edward Linley Sambourne Great Autumn Manoeuvre: Gladstone thought that eventually the vote must be given to agricultural labourers (Hodge).
 At this time his premiership was shaky and Disraeli is waiting to take his place.
 John Tenniel cartoon from Punch, London, 9 August 1873.
-Lloyd George Faces Threats to Strike from the Miners, April, 1920 England Save Me from My Friends - the ghost of Sir Christopher Wren and the decoration of St Paul Illustration by Achille Lemot in Le Pelerin General Boulanger The Giant Michel and the Dwarf Wilhelm ( The Ungartered Blackleg ( Punch Cartoon: British Voter of the Future The Honest Pot Boy: Reform of Parliament Anti-Tobacco cartoon Conscience Makes Cowards!
-The Lion of the Season, 1861 American Cartoon Showing U.S. President Tuft Handing the Problematical The Indiscreet, Satirical in B & W Taxidermist, Late 19th Century Ideal and Real: William Henry Smith
+Lloyd George Faces Threats to Strike from the Miners, April, 1920 England Illustration by Achille Lemot in Le Pelerin General Boulanger The Giant Michel and the Dwarf Wilhelm ( The Ungartered Blackleg ( The Honest Pot Boy: Reform of Parliament Anti-Tobacco cartoon Conscience Makes Cowards!
+The Lion of the Season, 1861 American Cartoon Showing U.S. President Tuft Handing the Problematical The Indiscreet, Satirical in B & W Taxidermist, Late 19th Century Ideal and Real: William Henry Smith The result of striking - The Workhouse.
+Cartoon from Lord Brougham

 Show more similar artworks